MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 Users can deposit MOR into Builder pools, which need to be registered first.
 To create a Builder pool, please follow these steps:

-- go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#writeProxyContract) contract;
+- go to the Arbitrum Sepolia [Builders](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#writeProxyContract) contract;
 - open the **"Contract"** tab, then the **"Write as Proxy"** tab;
 - connect your wallet by clicking the **"Connect to Web3"** button.